manishharit/DSA-Notes/src/slidingWindow/notes.md

 8. **Example**:
     - Refer to **FindMaxSumSubArray** as a concrete example of how this template is applied.
    - Refer to the [FindMaxSumSubArray.java](./FindMaxSumSubArray.java) class for a concrete implementation of this template.
+   - Refer to the [FirstNegativeSubArray.java](./FirstNegativeSubArray.java) class for advanced template version.